Skip to content

 (i) reasons for any failure to meet the required sample size requirements summarised requirements

-The required minimum levels of statistical accuracy of overall satisfaction have been met with a return rate of 22%.
+The required minimum level of statistical accuracy of overall satisfaction have been met with a return rate of 29%.

 (j) type and amount of any incentives offered to tenants to encourage survey completion